-Yorktown should have a vibrant economy that provides abundant job opportunities and contributes to and improved and fair local tax base.
+Yorktown should have a vibrant economy that provides abundant job opportunities and contributes to the local tax base.
 To better withstand market fluctuations, there should be a diverse range of businesses, with prosperous office and light industrial campuses and thriving, attractive commercial centers.
-The five hamlet business centers should be enhanced and improved, so that they not only provide shopping and services.
-They also should function as centers of community life, featuring civic uses, greening and park features.
-As additional development occurs, infrastructure improvements must be provided.
+The five hamlet business centers should be enhanced and improved, so that they not only provide shopping and services, but also function as centers of community life.